mannd/epcalipers-macosx/README.md

 provides electronic calipers for making measurements on images of ECGs or other recordings.
 Simple calculations such as mean heart rate and corrected QT intervals can be performed directly in the app.
-This is port of the iOS version of EP Calipers.
+This is a port of the iOS version of EP Calipers.

 EP Calipers for Mac OS X is open source, and licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)